-VIP Energy Portfolio (the Fund) is a non-diversified fund of Variable Insurance Products Fund IV (the Trust) and is authorized to issue an unlimited number of shares.
+VIP Real Estate Portfolio (the Fund) is a non-diversified fund of Variable Insurance Products Fund IV (the Trust) and is authorized to issue an unlimited number of shares.
 The Trust is registered under the Investment Company Act of 1940, as amended (the 1940 Act), as an open-end management investment company organized as a Massachusetts business trust.
 Shares of the Fund may only be purchased by insurance companies for the purpose of funding variable annuity or variable life insurance contracts.
-The Fund offers the following classes of shares: Initial Class shares, Service Class shares, and Service Class 2 shares.
-All classes have equal rights and voting privileges, except for matters affecting a single class.
+The Fund offers the following classes of shares: Initial Class shares, Service Class Shares, Service Class 2 shares and Investor Class shares, All classes have equal rights and voting privileges, except for matters affecting a single class.